Nursing (NURS)

 NURS 300.
 Foundations of Nursing Practice.
 5 Credits.

-This introductory nursing course combines basic health assessment skills with therapeutic interventions using a concept-based approach.
-Students will demonstrate cognitive and psychomotor competencies for the care of patients across the lifespan with emphasis on interviewing techniques, physical exam, and therapeutic skills performance.
-Awareness of cultural, developmental, and risk factors that affect the patient's health will be explored through classroom and laboratory experiences.
+This course introduces health assessment, procedural principles and techniques in didactic and laboratory settings.
+Students will demonstrate cognitive and psychomotor competencies for the care of diverse client populations across the lifespan.
 Prerequisite: Admission to the undergraduate nursing program.
 Corequisite: NURS 301, NURS 304, NURS 310, NURS 312, and NURS 313.
 F,S.

 NURS 301.
 Professional Nurse I. 2 Credits.

-This introductory nursing course provides the foundation for learning about the behaviors and attributes of the professional nurse.
-Knowledge, skills and attitudes important for safe and effective nursing care are explored, including leadership, legal and ethical concepts, and interpersonal communication.
-Nursing values will be discussed with respect to the baccalaureate generalist practice role.
+This course provides a foundation for learning and developing behaviors and attributes of the professional nurse.
+The course explores the knowledge, skills, and attitudes for safe and effective nursing care.
 Prerequisite: Admission to the undergraduate nursing program.
 Corequisite: NURS 300, NURS 304, NURS 310, NURS 312, and NURS 313.
 F,S.

 NURS 302.
 Pathophysiology.
 3 Credits.